sahilshaikh867/Terraform-Practice/README.md

-# ✅ Final Output: `README.md` (Ready for GitHub)

-You can copy–paste this entire file into your repo.

 # 🚀 Terraform AWS Setup using GitHub Codespaces + VS Code

 A fully working Terraform setup running inside **GitHub Codespaces**, using **secure Secrets**, a clean folder structure, and a demo **EC2 deployment**.